Londonderry Rail Trail, NH

 The trail developers have plans to eventually pave this section and connect to the Derry Rail Trail.
 Also under development is a design to continue Londonderry Rail Trail in the Northerly direction for a further mile, linking with the Aviation Museum of New Hampshire and bringing the trail closer to the South Manchester Trail.
 Londonderry Trailways are asking for donations and volunteers to help them complete these efforts.

-Asphalt suitable for all.
-Mostly flat, descends 22 ft/mi heading NW.
-Rough 1 mi section connects Londonderry & Derry trails navigable by foot or rugged bike.
+Trail Conditions: Asphalt trail suitable for all.
+Mostly flat, descends around 20 feet per mile in a northwest direction.
+At the south end, there's a rough 1 mile section that connects Londonderry & Derry trails which is navigable by foot or rugged bike.

 The rough trail separating Londonderry and Derry Rail Trails.